 If it is determined that the injured worker has a permanent total disability, he would be entitled to receive compensation for the length of the disability.
 This could mean a period of months or years, or for life.
 Total disabilities do not have to adhere to the set maximum of 500 weeks.

 Every injury and situation is different, even those that affect the same body part.
 If you have suffered a work-related back injury in Iowa, you may be eligible for compensation—but it is very difficult to calculate the level of benefits you deserve.
-The experienced workers’ compensation team at the Pothitakis Law Firm can help you learn more about your rights and obtain the maximum award for your injuries.
-Call us today at (888) 459-7613 to schedule a free consultation.
+The experienced workers’ compensation team at the Pothitakis Law Firm can help you learn more about your rights and obtain the maximum award for your injuries through a workers' compensation back injury claim.
+Call us today at (866) 753-4692 to schedule a free consultation.